uadmin/uadmin-docs/_build/html/_sources/api/email_functions.rst.txt

 --------------------
 `Back To Top`_

-EmailUsername assigns the username of an email.

-Type:

 .. code-block:: go

-    string
+    var EmailUsername string

+EmailUsername sets the username of an email.

 See `uadmin.EmailFrom`_ for the example.